francofaa/digital-garden-jekyll-template/_wikis/meretesk/_drafts/Next Session.md

 gives a hook on the nobles being shitty

+# Choldrith's spouse
+Since the heroes have been chilling for an hour, the mourning choldrith has come up from the depths and is keening, will come for the heroes

 # The fairy in the 10 miner cave
 fairy in the caverns says we know what you did skadi (or he has a charm or a note that reads "Skadi" with a crude sketch of her)